Urethramancer/m68k/README.md

-# m68k Assembler and Disassembler
+# m68k assembler, disassembler and virtual machine

 This repository contains a Motorola 68000 assembler (asm68) and disassembler (dis68), both written in Go.
 They're implemented as the packages **assembler** and **disassembler**, with a common **cpu** package defining instruction opcodes, modes and other bits.